Efficient construction of Lie group-equivariant and permutation-invariant spaces: Proofs

-We are now in the position of proving Proposition~\ref{prop:ker-M2-GEPI}. \begin{proof}[\bf{Proof of Proposition~\ref{prop:ker-M2-GEPI}}] We first show that $\Mm_2$ has full rank.
-For $K\in\calM_L\setminus \{L\}$, the matrices $\Am_{K}$ (yellow blocks on Figure~\ref{fig:block_structure_of_M}(a)) are scaled identities with non-zero diagonal elements.
-Hence, for $L\ge\sum\bl$, the matrix $\MlL_2^-$ is upper triangular with strictly positive elements on the diagonal, and thus has full rank.
+which yields that $\big(\Bm_{L+1}\big)^TW_{L}\Bm_{L+1}$ is positive definite noting that $W_L,W_{L+1},W_{L+2}$ defined in~\eqref{eq:WK} are diagonal matrices with strictly positive elements.
+Hence, $\Bm_{L+1}$ has full rank.
+We obtain using~\eqref{eq:Bequality-pi} that $\Bp_{L}$ has full rank.
+Thus, since the matrices $\Am_{K}$ (yellow blocks on Figure~\ref{fig:block_structure_of_M}(a)) are scaled identities with non-zero diagonal elements for $K\in\calM_L\setminus \{L\}$, the matrix $\Mup$ has full rank.
+Since $\Mup$ consists of a subset of the rows of $\MlL_2$, we have $\ker(\MlL_2)\subset\ker(\Mup)$, which combined with Proposition~\ref{prop:matrix_final_pi} leads to

-In the case $L<\sum\bl$, the rank reduction can only appear on the first diagonal block $\Bm_{-L}$ (the blue block).
-However, we obtain by using \eqref{eq:ladder-pi} with $K=-L-1$ that